The South PoleANI

 |Shared facilities||USD 51 250|

-Price includes: Airport transfers in Punta Arenas, round trip flight to Antarctica from Punta Arenas, round trip flight to South Pole from Union Glacier, meals and tented accommodation in Antarctica, South Pole Expedition celebration dinner in Antarctica, official personalised ANI Certificate of Achievement, checked luggage up to 55 lb (25 kg).
+Price includes: Airport transfers in Punta Arenas, round trip flight to Antarctica from Punta Arenas, round trip flight to South Pole from Union Glacier, meals and tented accommodation in Antarctica, South Pole Expedition celebration dinner in Antarctica, official personalised ANI Certificate of Achievement, checked luggage up to 55 lb (25 kg), the trip is climate compensated.

 Not included: Commercial flights to and from Punta Arenas, airport transfers outside of Punta Arenas, meals and accommodation in Punta Arenas, additional flights within Antarctica, personal equipment and clothing, expenses incurred due to delays, Satellite phone charges, insurance coverage – personal, medical, evacuation or otherwise.